vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 Please visit the following links:

 - [Raspberry Pi NOOBS setup page](https://www.raspberrypi.org/help/noobs-setup/)
-- Using [this image](https://github.com/Azure-Samples/iot-hub-c-raspberrypi-getstartedkit/blob/master/img/rpi2_command_center.png?raw=true) as a reference, connect your BME280 and Feather M0 WiFi to the breadboard
+- Using [this image](https://github.com/Azure-Samples/iot-hub-c-raspberrypi-getstartedkit/blob/master/img/rpi2_command_center.png?raw=true) as a reference, connect your BME280 to the breadboard.

 ***
 **Note:** Column on the left corresponds to the sensor and on the right to the board.
 On the image, the board is place between 10 and 30 and sensor between 1 and 9.
 The - symbol refers to the blue row on the board, with the pins counting from the left starting at 1.
 See the diagram above for more reference.